 Things get dropped or knocked over – and what will bounce on a soft carpet in the house will defintely smash into tiny pieces on a hard outdoor surface.

 This is a paid collaboration with Tesco, who have compensated me for sharing with you the new summer range.
 All product choices, opinions, reviews and photography are my own.

 Also – if you’re eating your lunch on melamine and not your normal dinner plates, then it’s definitely a picnic, and practically a holiday.
 It’s the rule, yes?
-My brain thnks so, anyway.
+My brain thinks so, anyway.

 So when Tesco suggested I talk this month about eating outdoors, I immediately headed for their seasonal aisle – and just LOOK at the goodness and riches I found (for not many rich pennies at all, might I add).

 I’ve plucked from just two of their ranges – because they mix & match perfectly.
-The aqua blue is their reactive range, ansd the floral serving dishes are the Batik range.
-Jug and glasses are the swirl pattern.
+The aqua blue is their Reactive range, and the floral serving dishes are the Batik range.
+Jug and glasses are the Swirl pattern.

 So here’s a thing; I went into Tesco with just a basket (yes, I knew I was buying picnicware.
 No, I am not known for my spatial awareness), and struggled to juggle this lot to the checkout.
 Possibly because I was making a bit of a show, I caught some attention; and no less than three people commented on just how lovely the Batik serving plates and bowls were, and how useful the long serving platter looked.

 This whole range is actually available online, so you can add it to your weekly shop if you wish.
 I strongly recommend you do.